 Congratulations, together we’ve made it through the production stage of your project and we’re now entering into the domain of post-production.
 Most of our clients find this to be an extremely exciting time because this is when your video(s) really start to take shape.

-We decided to create this document because no doubt, you will be keen to provide feedback however, whilst all feedback is welcome, certain feedback is more actionable than others and we wanted to provide you with a framework with which to get the most out of this part of the process.
+We decided to create this document because no doubt, you will be keen to provide feedback however, whilst all feedback is welcome, certain feedback is more actionable than others and we wanted to provide a framework with which to get the most out of this part of the process.

 1. Start Generally

 Before delving into the details, it is strongly recommended that you keep your feedback general initially.
 Whilst it is important to know what you make of specific moments, it’s also helpful to know what you make of the work more broadly.

 2. Know Your Audience

 It is vital that you look at your films from the perspective of your audience.
 If you yourself aren’t the target for your video(s), try to get it in front of someone who is and include this feedback into yours.

 3. Be Specific

 Attempt to refrain from ambiguous or sensational language.
 Terms like ‘make it sizzle’ will likely mean different things to different people.
 Instead try to be more specific i.e. ‘The first scene needs to be faster’, ‘can we stay on x shot longer?’ or ‘I think we need to try a different font’.
 This type of feedback cannot be misconstrued.

 4. Use Time Codes